ceteri/exelixi/README.md

 *Exelixi* is a distributed framework for running [genetic algorithms] at scale.
 The framework is based on [Apache Mesos] and the code is mostly implemented in Python.

-On the one hand, this project provides a tutorial that shows how to build distributed frameworks in [Apache Mesos].
+On the one hand, this project provides a tutorial for building distributed frameworks in [Apache Mesos].
-On the other hand, this implements a general-purpose [GA] platform that emphasizes scalability and fault tolerance, while leveraging the wealth of available Python analytics packages.
+On the other hand, it provides a general-purpose [GA] platform that emphasizes _scalability_ and _fault tolerance_, while leveraging the wealth of available Python analytics packages.